 About the Osprey Cam

+Welcome to Patuxent River Park's LIVE osprey nest cameras located in Upper Marlboro, MD at Jug Bay Natural Area.
 Please be aware that these are wild osprey nests and anything can happen.
-While we hope that all the osprey nestlings hatched in these nests will grow up healthy and successfully fledge each season, things like sibling rivalry, predators, and natural disasters can affect them and may be difficult to watch.
+While we hope that all the osprey chicks hatched in these nests will grow up healthy and will successfully fledge each season, things like sibling rivalry, predators, and natural disasters can affect them and may be difficult to watch.

 For more than 30 years, Patuxent River Park has been conducting scientific research to monitor the local population of Osprey.
 This includes installing nest towers and equipping birds with leg bands.
 One female has been returning to the same nest for over 20 years!